Calvin Murray (American football)

-Leon Calvin Murray (born October 18, 1958 in Middle Township, New Jersey) is a former American football running back.
-He was drafted by the Philadelphia Eagles the National Football League in the fourth round of the 1981 draft and played from 1981 to 1982 for the Eagles.
-He also played in 1983 for the Chicago Blitz of the United States Football League.
+Leon Calvin (Yosef) Murray (born October 18, 1958) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Philadelphia Eagles the National Football League (NFL) in the fourth round of the 1981 NFL draft and played from 1981 to 1982 for the Eagles.
+He also played in 1983 for the Arizona Wranglers and in 1984 for the Denver Gold of the United States Football League (USFL).

 Born in Middle Township, New Jersey and raised in Woodbine, Murray attended Millville Senior High School.
-He played college football at Ohio State University.
+He played college football for the Ohio State Buckeyes.

 College career

 In a game against Washington State on September 22, 1979, Murray set an Ohio State Buckeyes record for longest pass reception when he caught an 86-yard pass from Art Schlichter.
 Murray led the Buckeyes in rushing in 1979 and 1980.
 He led the Big Ten in rushing in 1980.
 He was voted as Ohio State's most valuable player by his teammates in 1980.